hoontaeklee/bloght-Hugo/content/en/posts/Research_questions.md

     - can provide information that which process affects which process
     - which process needs to be improved (priority)
 - Which cycles to test the impact?: water and carbon only? any other potential cycles? (e.g. nitrogen)

+# Applying the SAM framework

+- Are antecedent effects of environmental and biological variables different by
+  - the source of LAI, GPP, and ET (e.g. satellites, phenology models, and  measurements)?
+  - scales?
 -